llllllllllllllllllllllllllllllllllll/wp/wp-content/themes/cleanportfolio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+CleanPortfolio WordPress Theme, Copyright 2017 Catchthemes.com
+CleanPortfolio is distributed under the terms of the GNU General Public License v2

+CleanPortfolio is based on Underscores http://underscores.me/, (C) 2012-2017 Automattic, Inc.

 == Description ==

 Clean Portfolio - A Free Portfolio WordPress Theme specially designed to unleash the creativity in you.
 Clean Portfolio is super clean and represents simplicity and clarity.
 It is completely responsive, minimalistic and provides you with crucial features that is needed to create an elegant-looking website of any kind.
 Its vast range of features make it easier for the creative people like photographers, bloggers, designers, illustrators and more to showcase their experience and expertise to the world in large.
 Clean Portfolio comes with features fit for promoting products and services, ability to create a professional portfolio, social media integration and much more.
 This free multipurpose portfolio WordPress theme ensures your website is simple, clean and user-friendly no matter what kind your website is.
 Clean Portfolio is impressive, aesthetically pleasing, and simple, yet feature-rich multipurpose WordPress theme that will put your work on the limelight.
 The theme fits perfectly for any kind of website, be it a blog, portfolio, or a corporate website.
 This theme is translation ready.
 For more details, check out the Theme Instructions at https://catchthemes.com/theme-instructions/clean-portfolio/ and Support forum at https://catchthemes.com/support-forum/forum/clean-portfolio-free/.